victronenergy/dbus-mqtt/README.md

 	opkg install mosquitto

-The broker is not started automatically.
+At the moment, the broker is not started automatically.
 You have to start it yourself with the command:

 	mosquitto -c /etc/mosquitto/mosquitto.conf